Program Information

 Schedule

 The MPH program offers courses in accordance with the semester schedule noted on the MSU Academic Calendar .
-We offer our core courses each semester, and the MPH foundational courses and elective courses on a varying schedule.
-Course offering schedules can be found on our MPH Curriculum page along with links to course descriptions.
+We offer our MPH core courses and MPH foundational courses each semester, and elective courses on a varying schedule.
+Course offering schedules along with the course descriptions can be found on the MSU Course Descriptions page.

 SemesterLength of Semester in Weeks